MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-compare.md

 The two services allow for an integrated work model whereby data can be loaded to one service and consumed from the other.

 You can query data from your KQL database in the query editor of Azure Data Explorer.
-Similarly, you can use your KQL Queryset to analyze data that has been loaded into a database in Azure Data Explorer.
+Similarly, you can use your KQL Queryset to analyze data loaded into a database in Azure Data Explorer.

 ## Capability support